-Other organisations such as No FGM Australia, Family Planning Victoria and The Royal Australian and New Zealand College of Obstetricians and Gynecologists also have useful information on their websites which could provide further assistance in understanding FGM.
+Other organisations such as Family Planning Victoria and The Royal Australian and New Zealand College of Obstetricians and Gynecologists also have useful information on their websites which could provide further assistance in understanding FGM.

 The Royal Women’s Hospital in Melbourne run a free African Women’s Clinic every second Friday to provide support, education and health procedures, where appropriate, for non-pregnant and pregnant women who have been subjected to FGM.
 Information on the clinic and FGM can be found on their website.

 - Forced marriage - advice

 - Police protocol

 - Families with multiple and complex needs (pdf, 586.88 KB)